 Sediment management is climate protection

-Transporting goods by large ocean-going vessels is particularly climate-friendly.
-However, to ensure that these large container ships can get as close as possible to their markets, waterways and harbor basins must be continuously cleared of excess sediment.
-With proper sediment management, significant reductions in climate-impacting emissions can be achieved.
+Transporting goods by large seagoing vessels is particularly climate-friendly.
+However, to ensure that these large container ships can get as close as possible to their markets, waterways and harbour basins must be continuously cleared of excess sediment.
+With the right sediment management, significant reductions in climate-impacting emissions can be achieved.

 Read more